Mattb0/Axie-SLP-Tools/README.md

 The purpose of this tool is to speed up the process of SLP claims, transactions, and performance tracking of scholars within the NFT-Based online video game Axie Infinity.

-This software contains a 1% fee for transactions.
-As this is a personal project, this small fee helps me maintain and improve this automation software.

 ## Features
 1. Automatically claim all SLP.
 The program will cycle through every account and attempt to claim SLP, if available.